AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage.md

 ## Search for field

 While managing streams, types, or stream views, you can use the **Search for** field to quickly find the objects that you are looking for.
-Select this field to display a cheat sheet of wildcards, filters, and operators you can use in your query.
+Select this field to display a cheat sheet of wildcards, filters, and operators that you can use in your query.

 For more information on searching for Sequential Data Store objects, see <xref:sdsSearching>.